Index /

 @wobblystudio

-As you can tell I love objects with cute faces on them and the tactility and polish of ceramics just times that by 100.
+I love objects with cute faces, and the tactility and polish of ceramics multiplies that joy by 100.

 One Lesson